cockroachdb/docs/v22.2/known-limitations.md

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/88149)

-### Spatial features disabled for Homebrew installations on ARM Macs
+### Spatial features disabled for ARM Macs

-[Spatial features](spatial-features.html) are disabled in the Homebrew formula due to an issue with macOS code signing for the [GEOS](https://libgeos.org/) libraries.
+[Spatial features](spatial-features.html) are disabled due to an issue with macOS code signing for the [GEOS](https://libgeos.org/) libraries.
 Users needing spatial features on an ARM Mac may instead [use the Intel binary under Rosetta](https://developer.apple.com/documentation/virtualization/running_intel_binaries_in_linux_vms_with_rosetta) or use the [Docker image](#use-docker) distribution.
 This is expected to be resolved in an upcoming 22.2 patch release.

 [GitHub tracking issue](https://github.com/cockroachdb/cockroach/issues/93161)